Kraft Television Theatre

 Kraft Television Theatre is an American anthology drama television series running from 1947 to 1958.
-It began May 7, 1947, on NBC, airing at 7:30 p.m. on Wednesday evenings until December of that year.
+It began May 7, 1947, on NBC, airing at 7:30 pm on Wednesday evenings until December of that year.
 It first promoted MacLaren's Imperial Cheese, which was advertised nowhere else.
-In January 1948, it moved to 9 p.m. on Wednesdays, continuing in that timeslot until 1958.
-Initially produced by the J. Walter Thompson advertising agency, the live hour-long series offered television plays with new stories and new characters each week, in addition to adaptations of such classics as A Christmas Carol and Alice in Wonderland.
-The program was broadcast live from Studio 8-H at 30 Rockefeller Plaza, currently the home of Saturday Night Live.
+In January 1948, it moved to 9:00 pm on Wednesdays, continuing in that time slot until 1958.
+Initially produced by the J. Walter Thompson advertising agency, the live, hour-long series offered television plays with new stories and new characters each week, in addition to adaptations of such classics as A Christmas Carol and Alice in Wonderland.

+The program was broadcast live from Studio 8H at 30 Rockefeller Plaza, currently the home of Saturday Night Live.
+For the entirety of its 111/2-year run, Kraft Television Theatre presented a newly produced episode every Wednesday evening for 52 weeks a year (including on Wednesdays that happened to fall on Christmas or other holidays), with no repeat broadcasts.
+The episode "Patterns" was presented twice, but each broadcast was a separate live production.

 Beginning October 1953, ABC added a separate series (also titled Kraft Television Theatre), created to promote Kraft's new Cheez Whiz product.
-This series ran for sixteen months, telecast on Thursday evenings at 9:30 p.m., until January 1955.
-After Kraft cancelled the second show, the second show changed its sponsor to become Pond's Theatre on ABC-TV from March 1955, while the original Kraft Theatre continued on NBC-TV.
+This series ran for 15 months, telecast on Thursday evenings at 9:30 pm, until January 1955.
+After Kraft cancelled the second show, it changed its sponsor to become Pond's Theatre on ABC-TV from March 1955, while the original Kraft Theatre continued on NBC-TV.